Cody Latimer: New York Giants

 On March 19, 2018, Latimer signed with the New York Giants, reuniting with his former wide receivers coach, Tyke Tolbert.
-He was placed on injured reserve on October 16, 2018 after suffering a hamstring injury in Week 6.
+He was placed on injured reserve on October 16, 2018, after suffering a hamstring injury in Week 6.
 He was activated off injured reserve on December 19, 2018.
 In six games in the 2018 season, Latimer recorded 11 receptions for 190 receiving yards and one receiving touchdown.

 Latimer re-signed with the team on March 22, 2019.
 In the 2019 season, Latimer appeared in 15 games and recorded 24 receptions for 300 receiving yards and two receiving touchdowns.

-Washington Football Team
+Washington Redskins / Football Team

 Latimer signed with the Washington Redskins on April 7, 2020.
 He was placed on the commissioner's exempt list on July 27, 2020, following his May 2020 arrest.
 He was released on August 23 by the Washington Football Team.

 Orlando Guardians

-Latimer was selected in the 11th round of the 2023 XFL Skill Players Draft, by the Orlando Guardians.
-Latimer is listed as a tight end on the Guardians 51-man roster that was posted on the Guardians Instagram account.
+Latimer was selected by the Orlando Guardians of the XFL in the 11th round of the 2023 XFL Skill Players Draft.
+Latimer was listed as a tight end on the Guardians 51-man roster that was posted on the Guardians Instagram account.
+The Guardians folded when the XFL and United States Football League (USFL) merged to create the United Football League (UFL).

+San Antonio Brahmas

+On January 5, 2024, Latimer was selected by the San Antonio Brahmas of the UFL during the 2024 UFL dispersal draft.
+He signed with the team on January 22.
+He was placed on Injured reserve on May 28, 2024.